jaime-santos/math/index.md

 ## :mega: Selected talks.

+ - "On the fundamental groups of RCD spaces", Técnicas Modernas en Geometría riemanniana, UNAM, México 2023.
+ - "On the fundamental groups of RCD spaces",  Geometry Day York-Durham-Leeds, York, United Kingdom 2023.
+ - "Isometrías en espacios de Wasserstein", Seminario Guillermo Torres de Geometría y Topología, UNAM, Mexico 2022.
+ - "On isometries of curved metric measure spaces",BIRS-Workshop "Metric measure spaces with symmetry and lower Ricci curvature bounds", Oaxaca, México 2022.
  - “Rigidity of Wasserstein isometries in closed Riemannian manifolds", Geometry and Topology Seminar, Durham University, UK, October 2020.
  - “Isometries of spaces with lower Ricci curvature bounds",Geometry Seminar, University of Jyväskylä, Finland,May 2020.
  - "On Wasserstein isometries of closed Riemannian manifolds."
 Workshop on Curvature and Global Shape, Münster,Germany.
 July 2019.